 Hi-Desert Memorial Health Care District doing business as Morongo Basin Healthcare District (the District) is a public entity organized under Local Hospital District Law as set forth in the Health and Safety Code of the State of California.
 The District is a political subdivision of the State of California and is generally not subject to federal or state income taxes under Section 115 of the Internal Revenue Code.
-The District is governed by a five-member Board of Directors, elected from within the district to specified terms of office.
-The District owns and operates two federally-qualified health centers.
+The District is governed by a five-member Board of Directors.
+The District operates federally qualified health centers in Yucca Valley and Twentynine Palms, California, and dental services in Yucca Valley, California.
 The District provides healthcare services primarily to individuals who reside in the local area.